 Dr. Susannah Benson has a diverse background as academic, researcher, educator, and counsellor.
 She has qualifications and experience in education, academic research, publishing, social ecology and transpersonal counselling.

 Dr. Benson has studied, worked and lived in the United States, Europe and Asia, and holds a doctorate from the University of Western Sydney, College of Arts, Education & Social Sciences, School of Social Ecology and Lifelong Learning.
 Dr Benson is a Board member and immediate past President of the International Association for the Study of Dreams (IASD), and is the Founding President of Dream Network Australia, Inc.

 NANCY SWIFT FURLOTTI

-Nancy Swift Furlotti, Ph.D. is a Jungian Analyst in Los Angeles and Santa Barbara.
+Nancy Swift Furlotti, Ph.D. is a Jungian Analyst in Aspen, CO.
 She is a past President of the C.G.
-Jung Institute of LA, founding member and co-president of the Philemon Foundation, long-term ARAS board member, founding member of the Kairos Film Foundation and on the Pacifica board.
-Dr. Furlotti is co-chair of the C. G. Jung Endowment at the Semel Institute at UCLA where she includes the Jungian perspective through dialogue.
-She also serves on the board of FARES, Foundation for Anthropological Research and Environmental Studies, in Guatemala where she has a longstanding interest in Maya mythology and culture.
-She lectures in the US and internationally, has written numerous articles, and co-edited The Dream and its Amplification with Erel Shalit.
-She recently founded Recollections, LLC to edit and publish first generation Jungian material.
+Jung Institute of LA, founding member and co-president of the Philemon Foundation, and founding member of the Kairos Film Foundation and Mercurius Prize Committee.
+She is also a Pacifica Graduate Institute board member.
+Nancy is co-chair of the C. G. Jung Endowment at the Semel Institute at UCLA where the Jungian perspective is looked at in relation to neuroscience.
+She also serves on the board of FARES, Foundation for Anthropological Research and Environmental Studies in Guatemala, where she has a longstanding interest in Maya mythology and culture and preserving the last area of rainforest in Central America.

 View the depth discussion with Nancy Swift Furlotti and Bonnie Bright: “Revisiting the Well at the Dawn of Life—Teachings of the Maya” below.